arademaker/FreeLing-User-Manual/docs/user-application.md

-# Using the library from your own application {#using-the-library-from-your-own-application}
+# Using the library from your own application

 The library may be used to develop your own NLP application (e.g. a machine translation system, an intelligent indexation module for a search engine, etc.)